eslam69/eslam69.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 ## Introduction

-Thyroid disease is the most familiar disease among the humans but it's not deadly.
+<p style="font-family:courier;">Thyroid disease is the most familiar disease among the humans but it's not deadly.
 Thyroid hormones created by the thyroid gland introduce two active thyroid hormones T4 and T3 which are controlled by TSH to control the body's metabolism, these hormones are necessary to help each cell in each tissue and organ to work right and to produce proteins in the regulation of body temperature, and in overall energy production and regulation.
 Hypothyroidism is an underactive thyroid that the glands can't generate enough thyroid hormones and Hyperthyroidism is an overactive thyroid that the gland can produce more thyroid hormone.
 Hypothyroid symptoms include constipation, weight gain, slowed heart rate, fatigue, depression, dry skin, puffy face, muscle weakness, thinning hair and Hyperthyroid symptoms include weight loss, irregular heartbeat, nervousness, difficulty sleeping, hair loss and shortness of breath.
 ![thyrodism patient] (https://files.ketodietapp.com/Blog/files/Articles-photos/health-thyroid.jpg)
 As thyroid functions affects every essential organ in the body so identifying the disease early helps to get the proper treatment.
 In earlier days the disease is diagnosed by the symptoms, so we want to make a prediction model using the data given.
-By analyzing the data by three classification methods and comparing the results we get the best analysis and least error to help predict the disease early
+By analyzing the data by three classification methods and comparing the results we get the best analysis and least error to help predict the disease early</p>

 ## Motivation